Volodarsky (ship): Contemporary period

-According to some sources, Volodarsky was reclassified as a nuclear-powered icebreaker depot ship in 1969 and was transferred to the Baza-92 Repair and Technological Enterprise (База-92; renamed Atomflot in 1988) of the Murmansk Shipping Company.
-In 1991, she was reclassified as a nuclear fuel carrier.
+In 1969, Volodarsky was transferred to the Baza-92 Repair and Technological Enterprise (База-92; renamed Atomflot in 1988) of the Murmansk Shipping Company.

+According to some sources, the ship was reclassified as a nuclear-powered icebreaker depot ship after her conversion in 1968–1969.
+Then she was reclassified as a nuclear waste carrier in 1991.

 According to other sources, until 1986 the ship was used to transport solid radioactive waste from Baza-92 (now Atomflot) to the west side of Novaya Zemlya for dumping into the Barents Sea.
 As of 1995, the ship had 14.5 t of low- and medium-level waste stored aboard.

-In 2014, the recycling of the Volodarsky nuclear fuel carrier was completed.
+In 2014, the recycling of the Volodarsky nuclear waste carrier was completed.